ahir-chatterjee/2468scoutingApp/README.md

 # 2468scoutingApp
 2468's code for the local scouting app, meant to be run on iPads, then transfer strings to python scripts, outputting a spreadsheet and radar plots.
 Built for FIRST PowerUp 2018.
-Uses a ORCode Package from CocoaPods in the front-end Swift application.
+Uses a QRCode Package from CocoaPods in the front-end Swift application.